 Many accidents giving rise to a premises liability claim involve slip and falls.
 The National Safety Council reports that 8.9 million people are treated in emergency rooms each year for fall-related accidents.
 Older Americans are at particular risk for fall injuries.
 Each year, a third of adults age 65 and over will fall and require medical care.

-Yes.
 If you have fallen or suffered another injury while legally on another’s premises you may be entitled to compensation for your injuries, wage loss and pain and suffering.
-It is important that you contact a premises liability law attorney as soon as possible, to determine if you have a claim for your injuries.
-Contact the premises liability attorneys of Nadrich & Cohen, LLP for a free case evaluation by calling 1-800-718-4658, or by completing the contact form on this page.
+It is important that you contact a California Dangerous Premise Attorney as soon as possible, to see if you have a claim for your injuries.